Gradual C0: Symbolic Execution for Gradual Verification: Conclusion

 \section{Conclusion}

-Gradual verification is a promising approach to supporting incrementality in proofs of programs.
+Gradual verification is a promising approach to supporting incrementality and enhance adoptability of program verification.
 Users can focus on specifying and verifying the most important properties and components of their systems and get immediate feedback about the consistency of their specifications and the correctness of their code.
-Our paper overcomes several limitations of prior work to develop an implementable algorithm.
-The experimental results show that our approach can reduce overhead dramatically compared to purely dynamic checking and exhibits pay-as-you-go trends speculated in prior work.
-While more work remains to extend gradual verification (and \gco) to the expressiveness of existing non-gradual verifiers, we believe the technology shows promise to make verification more adoptable in software development practice.
+By relying on symbolic execution, \gco overcomes several limitations of prior work on gradual verification of heap-manipulating programs.
+The experimental results show that our approach can reduce overhead significantly compared to purely dynamic checking and confirms performance trends speculated in prior work.
+While more work remains to extend gradual verification (and \gco) to the expressiveness of state-of-the-art static program verifiers, we believe the symbolic-execution approach to gradual verification shows promise to make verification more adoptable in software development practice.